 Modifications of Requirements for MFA Program in Art

-Modifications of the general master's degree requirements have been approved for the terminal MFA degree in Art related to transfer credit limits and inclusion of coursework from a previous graduate degree.
+A modification of the general master's degree requirements has been approved for the terminal MFA degree in Art related to the inclusion of coursework from a previous graduate degree.
 Please refer to the Art (MFA) program description in the academic programs section of this catalog for more information.

 Graduate Requirement in Writing Proficiency